ppurang/abctemplates/Readme.md

 1. Use unique ids under the namespace `abc:`

+2. Don't cache the Templates.

-2. Validate the result.
+3. Validate the result.
 It is as easy as

 ```scala